 Dialog page: Options for Project

-The software uses the current setting of the Net Identifier Scope to work out how to establish connectivity between the schematic sheets.
-The Net Identifier Scope is configured in the Options tab of the Project Options dialog (Project » Project Options).
+When you compile your project, the software uses the current setting of the Net Identifier Scope to work out how to establish connectivity between the schematic sheets.
+The Net Identifier Scope is configured in the Options tab of the Options for Project dialog (Project » Project Options).

 Select the Net Identifier Scope mode to suit the structure of your design.

 The behavior of the Global, Flat and Hierarchical options are shown in the images below.

 Simple examples of how the connectivity is created for each of the 3 main modes: Global is shown on the left, then Flat, then Hierarchical.

 As well as the 3 options mentioned above (Global, Flat, Hierarchical), there is also an Automatic option.
 Generally it is better to leave the Scope set to Automatic, Altium Designer will select the most appropriate of the 3 options based on the structure of the sheets and the presence/lack of Ports and Sheet Entries.